amooma/rails-4.2-book/chapter04-activerecord.md

 ```

 A migration contains database changes.
 In this migration, a class
 CreateCountries is defined as a child of ActiveRecord::Migration.
-The
+The method
-class method change is used to define a migration and the associated
+`change` is used to define a migration and the associated roll-back.
-roll-back.

-With `rake db:migrate` we can apply the migrations, in other words,
+With the command `rake db:migrate` we can apply the migrations, in other
-create the corresponding database table:
+words, create the corresponding database table:

 ```bash
 $ rake db:migrate